|

 - Please protect your own computer and those of your

-friends and acquaintances by using an anti-virus program on your computer, and
+friends and acquaintances by using antivirus and antispyware programs on your

 - Recent versions forge the "from" line